Solomita Law, PLLC

 If you have minor children but still want to file an uncontested divorce, you will follow the regular dissolution path.
 This path can take a little more time, but is still faster than filing a contested divorce.

-If you live in or near Orlando, FL and would like to speak to an experienced cooperative divorce attorney about your Uncontested Divorce, call Alec Solomita of Solomita Law, PLLC at (407) 305-5599 for a free consultation.
+If you live in or near Orlando, FL and would like to speak to an experienced cooperative divorce attorney about your Uncontested Divorce, call Alec Solomita of Solomita Law, PLLC at (407) 305-5599 for an initial consultation.